ptsteadman/notebook/essays/gray-man-style.md

 called nerds".
 [16]

-Selco explicitly calls for his readers to practice being gray, and emphasizes that being grey is a lifestyle that begins even before shit hits the fan.
+Selco explicitly calls for his readers to practice being gray, and emphasizes that being grey is a lifestyle that begins before shit hits the fan.
 He goes so far as to recommend that parents keep supplies and weapons hidden from their children, so that the children don't discuss it with their friends.

-The emphasis on the gray man lifestyle as a reaction to a perceived threat of "survivalist hate" seems to have originated with the term itself.
+The emphasis on the gray man as a lifestyle designed with the perceived threat of "survivalist hate" seems to have originated with the term itself.

 The earliest reference I could find online to the gray man concept is a post on the "Western Rifle Shooters Association" blogspot, alongside posts about